5 ways to help prevent summer learning loss

 Visit your local library.

-We all know reading builds comprehension and vocabulary skills, and the library offers plenty of sources to dive in and learn more about those hobbies and interests we mentioned earlier.
+We all know reading builds comprehension and vocabulary skills, and the library offers plenty of sources to dive in and learn more about those hobbies and interests we mentioned above.
 Seriously, libraries literally have something for everyone.
 Along with thousands of books and magazines, you’ll find computers, graphic novels, audio recordings — and let’s not underestimate the allure of free air-conditioning and lunches at select locations.

-Enroll in an educational summer program.
+Enroll in a summer educational program.

 Looking for more activities?
 Scholastic has published a list of Creative Summer Learning Ideas.